winfred/mailchimp-gem/README.markdown

 ## Examples

-Take a look in the examples/ folder for examples using each of the APIs
+Take a look in the examples/ folder for examples using each of the APIs.
+The only actions these perform are either read only or only send emails to you or the address you specify, so it's ok to use your real Mailchimp API keys for them. run them like:

+        ruby examples/api_example.rb
+        ruby examples/sts_example.rb
+        ruby examples/mandrill_example.rb

 ##Development